ZonghaoLi777/githubTrending/README.md

 ## Javascript

+* 【2024-02-28】[bittu1040 / JavaScript-Coding-and-Notes](https://github.com/bittu1040/JavaScript-Coding-and-Notes) - You can find here all JavaScript core concept with example and basic coding challenge
+* 【2024-02-28】[mozilla / readability](https://github.com/mozilla/readability) - A standalone version of the readability lib
+* 【2024-02-28】[ninjas-code-official / food-delivery-multivendor](https://github.com/ninjas-code-official/food-delivery-multivendor) - Enatega is a fully realized and customizable food delivery application that can be used to set up your own order/delivery management system.
+For more information, visit the Enatega product page: 🚀🛒📦🌐
+* 【2024-02-28】[qishibo / AnotherRedisDesktopManager](https://github.com/qishibo/AnotherRedisDesktopManager) - 🚀🚀🚀A faster, better and more stable Redis desktop manager [GUI client], compatible with Linux, Windows, Mac.
+* 【2024-02-28】[digitalocean / nginxconfig.io](https://github.com/digitalocean/nginxconfig.io) - ⚙️ NGINX config generator on steroids 💉
 * 【2024-02-26】[rolling-scopes-school / news-JS](https://github.com/rolling-scopes-school/news-JS) -
 * 【2024-02-25】[fal-ai / sdxl-lightning-demo-app](https://github.com/fal-ai/sdxl-lightning-demo-app) - A demo application using fal.realtime and the lightning fast SDXL API provided by fal
 * 【2024-02-24】[facebook / react-strict-dom](https://github.com/facebook/react-strict-dom) - React Strict DOM (RSD) is a subset of React DOM, imperative DOM, and CSS that supports web and native targets